-I met with a young man in our church recently.
-I love his heart.
-I baptized him a few months ago and have taken a personal interest in him.
-I see such kindness in him, that I asked him to serve in our children’s ministry.
-He was delighted.
+I remember meeting with a young man in our church a number of years ago.
+I had baptized him a few months before and had taken a personal interest in him.
+I saw such potential in him, and knew he was likely heading towards vocational ministry, so I asked him to serve in one of our ministries as a volunteer.
+He was delighted at the invitation.

 So what do you do about it?